 - Mobile Accessibility

 Shopify offers more than 100 professionally designed templates.
 It also has a theme store where you can pick a theme that specifically corresponds to the industry your product is part of.
 On top of this, Shopify allows third party professionals to design themes, which are then featured among the other storefront templates.
-Lastly, Shopify has its own programming language known as Liquid, which can be used to make a completely unique storefront.
-Customers with little coding experience can also design their own storefront using HTML or CSS.
+Shopify also has its own programming language known as Liquid, which can be used to make a completely unique storefront.
+Customers with a little coding experience can also design their own storefront using HTML or CSS.

 Shopify's storefronts are highly secure.
 Shopify is certified PCI compliant, and the company hosts many online stores and handles a massive amount of transactions using its own payment system.
 Even though Shopify has its own system, it also works with 70 other payment gateways so there is no need to have Shopify handle your transactions if you already have a Shopify-supported payment gateway.
 Along with the security of Shopify's payment system, the company also offers a free highly secure SSL certificate to protect customer's information.
+Visit Site

 - Mobile App